Miyah-chan/PrivacyQuest/README.md

 ![secretchat](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/images/secretchat.png)

 Press f4 to open the emote menu.
 Click an emote to send it in chat.
 All emotes are located in web/game/gamefiles/em.txt You can add more emote urls to the txt file at any time.
 Images only work on secretchat.
 Supported types are Png, Jpg, Gif.
+As a bonus, you can also modify maps, items, monsters in the gamefiles subfolders.

+As a proxy, it caches files and thus saves up bandwidth and loads items/maps quicker as they are served by the local webserver.

 ![emotes](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/images/emotes.png)